willfurnass/sheffield_hpc/stanage/software/apps/ansys/fluent.rst

     #SBATCH --mail-type=ALL
     module load ANSYS/2022R2

-    srun hostname -s > hosts.$SLURM_JOB_ID

-    fluent 2ddp -t$SLURM_NTASKS -mpi=intel -scheduler_tight_coupling -cnf=hosts.$SLURM_JOB_ID -gu -driver null  -pib.infinipath -sifile=./"$SLURM_JOBID"_fluent_server_info.txt -i test.jou
+    fluent 2ddp -t$SLURM_CPUS_PER_TASK -gu -driver null -sifile=./"$SLURM_JOBID"_fluent_server_info.txt -i test.jou

 .. tip::

-    You may have noted that this SMP job uses the same arguments as the MPI jobs below.
-This is intended due to how Fluent spawns SMP jobs.
-The distinguishing factor in SMP jobs is the choice of a single node.
+    You may have noted that this SMP job uses different arguments as the MPI jobs below.
+The use of a single task is intentional and is in order to ensure all requested memory within a job is available to **all** Fluent application threads in a single CGroup.
+This should avoid asymmetric memory requirements for the host Fluent process during start up in some models causing crashes due to insufficient memory being available and the scheduler terminating the job.

 The job is submitted to the queue by typing: